-If you’re trying to decide who’s going to win this year’s most prestigious chase in the racing world – the Cheltenham Gold Cup – then maybe it’s worth looking back to see what the great race has to tell us?
+If you’re trying to decide who will win the most prestigious chase in the racing world – the 2024 Cheltenham Gold Cup – then maybe it’s worth looking back to see what the great race has to tell us.

 Looking through history sheds a lot of light on the likely winner this year as there are certain patterns that begin to emerge.

-For Cheltenham 2022 there are a lot of offers available from a number of good sources.
-But before deciding which offers to take advantage of let’s have a look at a few Gold Cup historical stats.
+For Cheltenham 2024, many offers are available from several good sources.
+But before deciding which offers to take advantage of, let’s look at a few Gold Cup historical stats.

 Average Odds For A Gold Cup Winner

-Since the contest was first run on 12 March 1924, there have been 93 Cheltenham Gold Cups.
-And of those 93 winners, 27% (25 out of the 93) have been favourites.
+Since the contest was first run on 12 March 1924, there have been 94 Cheltenham Gold Cups.

 The shortest-priced winner in the modern era (again since 2000) was the 2004 winner Best Mate with odds of 8/11 – as he landed his third Gold Cup in a row.
 He was the only horse to do since the legendary Arkle.

 Three of the last four winners have been favourite, with the only upset being Minella Indo who went off at 9/1 in 2021.